NGWPC/ngencerf-server/README.md

 # Running the server
 To run the server, use `runCerf.sh`.
-If you are running for the first time, or you have dropped all the tables in the table base, then included the `--load-static` option
 ```
-./runCerf.sh [--load-static]
+./runCerf.sh
 ```

 **Note:** If running with NGEN_ENVIRONMENT=LOCAL or DOCKER, then it is important to run `pre_start.py` from `manage.py` before the